TortoiseWolfe/rn_Turtorial_Outline/Road_Map_001.md

 # -----------------------------------------------------------------------------
 #endregion

-#region ENVIRONMENT VARIABLES AND PRE-SETUP
+#region Environment Variables and Pre-Setup
 # Load environment variables from .env file if it exists.
 if [ -f .env ]; then
   # Export variables defined in the .env file